 - Be suspicious.
-Look at email addresses for anything that looks off for example an email from email@example.com may be real, but firstname.lastname@example.org is probably a fake!
-(This isn’t always the best way to tell as some scammers can make very convincing email addresses, but it’s a good first thing to check.)
+Look at email addresses for anything that looks off for example an email from email@example.com will be real, but firstname.lastname@example.org is probably a fake!
+(This isn’t always the best way to tell, as some scammers can make very convincing email addresses, but it’s a good first thing to check.)

 - Never click on links within emails that claim to be from your bank – go directly to your online banking instead.

 - Banks and retailers will NEVER ask you for personal details through email…